Symmetry Reveals Layerwise Dynamics: How Transformers Perform In-Context Classification: Case Study: Linear Classification

 \textbf{Behavioral alignment.} Crucially, symmetrization changes the \emph{parameterization}, not the learned \emph{algorithm}: it removes redundant degrees of freedom while preserving the model’s input–output map and local decision rule.
 We test this by comparing unconstrained (U) and symmetrized (S) transformers with three “fingerprints,” in the spirit of output- and gradient-level matching \citep[e.g.,][]{akyurek2023what_learning_algorithm,vonoswald2023transformers_gd}.
 We compare (i) the predicted ground-truth probability $\operatorname{softmax}(s(p))_{c_{\textrm{test}}}$, (ii) the query Jacobian $\nabla_{\bm{x}_{\textrm{test}}} s(p)\in\mathbb R^{K\times d}$ capturing the local decision rule around the test input, and (iii) per-example context influence scores $S\in\mathbb R^{K\times n}$ where $S_{c,i}=\|\nabla_{\bm{x}_i} s_c(p)\|_2$ indicating which demonstrations drive the logits.
 See Appx.~\ref{app:metrics} for details.

 Our experiments show that {symmetrization preserves the learned algorithm}: it leaves not only the predictions, but also the local decision rule and context usage essentially unchanged.
 In Fig.~\ref{fig:funcational_equivalence}, on the \emph{same} prompt, U--S is as similar as U--U: the query Jacobian and context-influence fingerprints align strongly (Spearman's correlation $>0.95$ and $\approx 0.8$), whereas the different-prompt control has near-zero alignment.
-Predicted probabilities also match instance-by-instance ($R^2>0.96$ after averaging over training seeds; Fig.~\ref{fig:funcational_equivalence}, right).
-Further, additional experiments show that, on the aggregate level, overall test accuracy agrees across a broad sweep of task parameters (Appx.~\ref{app:metrics}).
+Predicted probabilities also match instance-by-instance ($R^2>0.98$ after averaging over training seeds; Fig.~\ref{fig:funcational_equivalence}, right).
+Further, additional experiments show that, on the aggregate level, overall test accuracy agrees across a broad sweep of problem instances (varying dimension, sample size, and margin; see Appx.~\ref{app:metrics}).

 \textbf{Step 3: Extract the algorithm.} Using the structured weights from Step~2, we project each learned matrix onto a two-parameter block family matching the pattern in Fig.~\ref{fig:transformer_weights_become_clearn}.
 Concretely, we approximate